kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-07-14-aftermark-watermark.md

 6.2M   cat_rejpg.jpg
 ```

-* cat_from_jpg.png: [24MB] for the PNG is still thicc!
+* `cat_from_jpg.png`: [24MB] for the PNG is still thicc!
 The cat's pixels are living large and uncompressed.
 Big, lossless, preserves *all* bits as-is, including all JPG artifacts
 * `cat_rejpg.jpg`: [6.2MB] The file size shrinks back down.
-The image **loses even more detail** - especially in smooth areas or in the LSBs.
+The image **loses even more detail**, especially in smooth areas or in the LSBs.

 If you do this conversion *repeatedly* (JPG → PNG → JPG → PNG), the image quality keeps degrading, and the LSB stego data dies fast.
-What if `cat.jpg` gone wild - [let's try JPG → PNG → JPG → PNG, over and over again](https://github.com/kay-a11y/aftermark/blob/main/jpg/jpeg_gonewild.py)...
+What if `cat.jpg` gone wild - [let's try JPG → PNG → JPG → PNG, over and over again](https://github.com/kay-a11y/aftermark/blob/main/jpg/jpeg_gonewild.py){:target="_blank"}...

 Here I tested for 100 times, just for fun: